algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 #### Prerequisites
 If you wish to follow along working through the example yourself, create a text file that contains any unstructured text such as a chapter from a public domain book or article.
 We used a chapter from [Burning Daylight, by Jack London](https://en.wikisource.org/wiki/Burning_Daylight) which you can copy and paste into a text file.
 Or copy and paste it from here: <a href="{{ site.baseurl }}/data_assets/burning_daylight.txt">Chapter One Burning Daylight, by Jack London</a>.
 Then you will can upload it into one of your [Data Collections](https://algorithmia.com/data/hosted).

-This example shows how to create an algorithm that takes a user's file stored in a data collection on the Algorithmia platform and tokenizes the text:
+This example shows how to create an algorithm that takes a user's file stored in a data collection on the Algorithmia platform and splits up the text into sentences and then splits those sentences up into words:

 {% highlight python %}
 import Algorithmia